 This page explains how storage works with your resources and the PW platform.

 Ephemeral storage is created and destroyed with a cluster.
 This type of storage is provisioned when you start the cluster it’s attached to, and it’s destroyed when you stop the cluster.
-Ephemeral storage options do not have a power button, and they won't appear in the Storage Resources module on the the Compute page.
+Ephemeral storage resources do not have a power button, and they won't appear in the Storage Resources module on the the Compute page.

 Persistent storage can be attached to multiple clusters.
-At this time, bucket storage options cannot be made ephemeral.

 Storage Provisioning Logs

-Ephemeral storage options do not have a Sessions page.
+Ephemeral storage resources do not have a Sessions page.
 Instead, you can see their creation logs by navigating to Resources > ResourceName > Sessions > Logs > Storages.
 For more information, please see Sessions in Configuring Clusters.

 Typically, users would have to use a cloud service provider’s CLI to upload or retrieve data from a bucket.
 With our new filesystem feature, buckets are instead mounted as a filesystem; this way, you can interact with a bucket as if it’s a directory rather than using CLI commands.